 For Whom Do Personal Care Agreements Work?

 Most commonly, personal care agreements are established between an aging parent and an adult child.
 However, these contracts are also created for grandchildren caring for grandparents, nieces and nephews caring for aunts and uncles, and siblings caring for siblings.
-While generally this type of contract is between two family members, the caregiver does not have to be related to the care recipient.
+This type of contract is often between two family members, but the caregiver does not have to be related to the care recipient.
 Rather, the care recipient could be a close friend or a private caregiver.